 Things to consider with g2 license jobs in Toronto

 Yes, you can drive on the 401 with your g2, but you can’t be impaired.
 There is zero tolerance for the consumption of alcohol or cannabis.
-If you disobey the law and are caught, prepare for severe consequences, including suspensions, fines, and penalties.
+If you disobey the law and are caught, prepare for severe consequences, including suspensions, fines,, and other possible penalties including jail time.

 How much is insurance for a G2 driver?